 TiO2, a classic yet important semiconducting material, has been proven effective for self-disinfection when irradiated with ultraviolet light to keep environmental surfaces biologically clean.
-Such a process produces reactive oxygen species, including the hydroxyl and superoxide radicals, possessing strong oxidative powers.
+Such a process produces reactive oxygen species, including hydroxyl and superoxide radicals that possess strong oxidative powers.
 Other semiconducting materials with sufficiently low valence band edge potentials and high conduction band edge potentials are also promising candidates.
-More advanced photocatalytic systems, such as upconversion system and Z-scheme system, could also efficiently produce reactive oxygen species with strong oxidative powers, and thus, are potentially applicable to self-disinfection.
+More advanced photocatalytic systems, such as upconversion system and Z-scheme system, could also efficiently produce reactive oxygen species with strong oxidative powers, and thus are potentially applicable for self-disinfection.
 Meanwhile, photocatalytic materials sensitive to visible light are particularly important for indoor applications.

-While a large number of studies on self-disinfection have been carried out to offer astonishing developments, questions in science remain to be answered.
+While a large number of studies on self-disinfection have been carried out to offer astonishing developments, some questions remain unanswered.
 Little is known about why and how a microbe is effectively inactivated by a rationally designed photocatalyst.
 The decisive properties of a photocatalyst for an effective microbial inactivation are hence difficult to reveal.
-In light of this, two issues are to be addressed: (1) rational design of photocatalytic materials suitable for microbial inactivation and (2) mechanistic insights into microbial inactivation by rationally designed photocatalysts.
+In light of this, two issues are to be addressed: (1) the rational design of photocatalytic materials suitable for microbial inactivation and (2) mechanistic insights into microbial inactivation by rationally designed photocatalysts.
 Upon successful clarification of those two issues, the structure-antimicrobial activity relationship can then be established.
-The accumulated knowledge can be implemented as a base for curing protocols from the current pandemic caused by a microbe, namely the coronavirus disease COVID-19, and for preventive solutions from potentially upcoming pandemics.
-Stopping the COVID-19 pandemic and uncontrollable spread of similar deadly microbes that may cause high mortality in the future are definitely urgent.
+The accumulated knowledge can be implemented as a base for curing protocols for the current pandemic caused by a microbe, namely the coronavirus disease COVID-19, as well as for preventive solutions to future pandemics.
 Heterogeneous photocatalysis in this context could play a role in realizing such crucial efforts.

-This Research Topic aims to collect important findings on the design of photocatalysts sensitive to either ultraviolet light or visible light for microbial inactivation.
-The selected papers in this Research Topic are expected to deal with inactivation of a variety of microbes including viruses, bacteria, and fungi using a diverse range of photocatalysts.
-Those dealing with inactivation of coronaviruses are especially welcome.
+This Research Topic aims to collect important findings in the design of photocatalysts sensitive to either ultraviolet light or visible light for microbial inactivation.
+The selected papers in this Research Topic are expected to deal with the inactivation of a variety of microbes including viruses, bacteria, and fungi using a diverse range of photocatalysts.
+Those dealing with the inactivation of coronaviruses are especially welcome.

-We invite submissions of Original Research and Review articles in themes including but not limited to:
+We welcome submissions of Original Research and Review articles in themes including but not limited to:

-• Theoretical studies of photocatalytic materials potentially applicable for microbial inactivation
+• Theoretical studies of photocatalytic materials potentially applicable to microbial inactivation

-• Robust methodology for standardized evaluation of antimicrobial activity with photocatalysis.
+• Robust methodologies for standardized evaluation of antimicrobial activity through photocatalysis

 Keywords: Heterogeneous photocatalysis, self-disinfection, microbial inactivation, COVID-19, mechanistic insight